thediveo/lxkns/README.md

 ## Comprehensive Namespace Discovery

-The namespace discovery technology implemented in `gons` surely is quite comprehensive.
-In contrast to most well-known and openly available CLI tools, such as `lsns`, this package detects namespaces even in places of a running Linux system other tools typically do not consider.
+When compared to most well-known and openly available CLI tools, such as `lsns`, the `gons` package detects namespaces even in places of a running Linux system other tools typically do not consider.
 In particular:

 1. from the procfs filesystem in `/proc/[PID]/ns/*` -- as `lsns` and other tools do.